oceanlatte/my-react-portfolio/README.md

 # My React Portfolio

 ## Description
-This application is intended to show case skills with React.js.
-As well as share my previous works with potential employers.
+This application is intended to showcase my skills with React.js.
+As well as share my previous work with potential employers.

 ## Built With
 * React.js